-- Historically, parts of delphinium plants have been used to create blue dyes and inks.
+- Historically, parts of the delphinium plant has been used to create blue dyes and inks.

 - There are over 400 different types of delphinium species and they come from the Ranunculaceae family (buttercups).

-- Delphiniums sap can be mixed with the chemical, alum, to make blue ink.
+- Delphinium sap can be mixed with the chemical, alum, to make blue ink.

-- Despite their dangerous quality, delphiniums used to be used for improving asthma.
+- Despite their dangerous quality, delphiniums were once used for alleviating the symptoms of asthma.

-The first thing to know when planting any types of flower or plants is what time of year to plant them.
-For Delphiniums, the best time is springtime.
-The second thing is where to plant them.
-And Delphiniums prefers full sun, with minimum of six hours of sun per day.
+The first thing to know when planting any type of flower or plant, is what time of year to plant them.
+For delphiniums, the best time is springtime.
+The second thing to know is where to plant them.
+Delphiniums prefer full sun, with a minimum of six hours of sunlight per day.
 However, they do not fare well in hot, dry summers so pay extra attention if you live in a particularly hot climate.
 Delphiniums grow best in cool and moist summer climates.
-Other than that, they are a fairly easy grown flower.
-They love rich fertile, soil and require excellent drainage so if you have heavy or poor soil, just add some organic matter at planting time to improve the drainage.
+Other than that, they are a fairly easy flower to grow.
+They love rich, fertile, soil and require excellent drainage; so if you have heavy or poor soil, just add some organic matter at planting time to improve the drainage.

-If planting ready grown plants dig the hole twice the diameter of the pot your Delphinium is in and space them 30-90cm apart.
-You can plant your Delphiniums from seeds, but this can be quite challenging.
-Seeds should be started indoors early in the year, and those plants will flower the first year.
-If seeds are sown direct in the ground, those plants will not flower until the following year.
+If planting ready grown plants, dig the hole twice the diameter of the pot your delphinium is in and space them 30-90cm apart.
+You can plant your delphiniums from seeds, but this can be quite challenging.
+Seeds should be started indoors early in the year, and these plants will flower the first year.
+If seeds are sown directly into the ground, these plants will not flower until the following year.

 Have a look in our gardening section for tools and everything you might need to plant your new plants.

-Also read: Flower Of The Month - The Dahlia
+Also read: Flower of The Month - The Tulip